Reading:

 This time we have one brand and other online marketplaces in the scenario.

-2- Other online marketplaces are so enthusiastic to sell “Great Shoe Brand” sports shoes and imagine there is a huge competition for that specific brand.
+2- Other online marketplaces are so enthusiastic about selling “Great Shoe Brand” sports shoes and imagine there is a huge competition for that specific brand.

 In that scenario, Great Shoe Brand should generate some repricing strategies according to its policy to lift up its sales.
 There may be two different approaches for that case.
 Great Shoe Brand can show its own identity as premium and increase its own value by setting higher prices for sports shoes or the brand can increase its own online store sales and awareness among shopping areas by setting competitive prices.

-Here two different e-commerce repricing strategies for Great Shoe Brand;
+Here are two different ecommerce repricing strategies for Great Shoe Brand;

 Repricing